 An increasingly popular technique in cake decorating is the hand-painted cake.
 Vodka and petal dust or gel color combine to create a painterly medium, perfect for daintily applying to fondant covered cakes.
 In The Art of Painted Cakes, Kate Sullivan brings new life and breadth to this technique — it’s a really fun class for the creative cake maker.

-Photo via Bluprint member jantineoe295572
+Photo via Craftsy member jantineoe295572

 Edible wafer paper rolled roses cake

 Sweetly simple and ever so delicate, the edible wafer paper rose is a current and exciting trend in the world of cake and yet another way to apply the beauty of the rose onto your cake designs.
-Bluprint member Jantine also used a designer paper craft punch and a sheet of edible wafer paper to create the pattern on the top cake tier.
+Craftsy member Jantine also used a designer paper craft punch and a sheet of edible wafer paper to create the pattern on the top cake tier.